Teaching online guidebook

-- Prompt students to access eReadings, start tasks, or review material
+- Prompt students to access readings, start tasks, or review material

 Discussion forums are a great way to create and encourage social presence between teacher and students (student/teacher, student/student).
 They are asynchronous, meaning that students and teachers can post at whatever time suits them.

-Forums that don't relate to specific content are usually found at the top of the topic site.
-Other forums may be located in each week of the topic and are specific to the content for that week.
+Forums that don't relate to specific content are best located in one of the themed modules (see FLO starter site), for example an assessment forum in the assessment hub.
+Other forums may be located in the teaching modules for the topic and are specific to the content for that module.
 A forum/s may be assessed.

 General discussion forum

-- Look for tips in improving the topic site/resources over time (eg next teaching semester).
+- Look for tips to improve the topic site/resources over time (eg next teaching semester)

-Model the thinking you want to see in your students through your own forum posts
+You can model the thinking you want to see in your students through your own forum posts.

-- Use for teachable moments around topic content for that week
+- Use for teachable moments on topic content for the module

 - Start with a trigger question to encourage participation